Restaurant Jobs: Exploring Careers in the Food Service Industry

 -

-Customer service: The ability to interact positively with guests is crucial in creating a pleasant dining experience.
+Customer service: The ability to interact positively with guests is crucial for most restaurant roles.

 -

-Teamwork: Restaurants rely on seamless coordination between various staff members to function efficiently.
+Teamwork: Restaurants rely on seamless coordination between front-of-house and back-of-house staff.

 -